Lancaster Country Day School: Athletics

-The school has a cooperative agreement with the School District of Lancaster, through which LCDS students can participate in baseball, football, bowling, cross country, swimming, track and field, and wrestling for McCaskey.
+The school has a cooperative agreement with the School District of Lancaster, through which LCDS students can participate in baseball, football, bowling, cross country, swimming, track and field, wrestling, and boys' volleyball for McCaskey.
 LCDS students can compete on Lancaster Catholic High School's girls' volleyball team, while students from Lancaster Catholic may join the LCDS boys' and girls' lacrosse teams.

 The school mascot is a cougar, and the school colors are maroon and gray.
 Teams from the school have competed in the PIAA District III and PIAA State playoffs.